MicrosoftDocs/VBA-Docs/access/Concepts/Data-Access-Objects/manipulate-multivalued-fields-with-dao.md

 ---
-title: Manipulate Multivalued Fields With DAO ms.prod: access ms.assetid: a3c02fcd-ad48-c3fb-afa1-aabb43fc5bbf ms.date: 06/08/2017
+title: Manipulate multivalued fields with DAO ms.prod: access ms.assetid: a3c02fcd-ad48-c3fb-afa1-aabb43fc5bbf ms.date: 09/21/2018
 ---

-# Manipulate Multivalued Fields With DAO
+# Manipulate multivalued fields with DAO

 Multivalued fields are represented as **[Recordset](../../../api/overview/Access.md)** objects in DAO.
 The recordset for a field is a child of the recordset for the table that contains the multivalued field.
 To instantiate the child recordset, use the **Value** property of the multivalued field as follows.

 ```vb